betaglot/plantabeta/docs/dev/Offline.md

 # Offline

-How to make PutPlant available offline?
+How to make Put(Plant) available offline?

 ::: tip